brandur/sorg/content/articles/postgres-hacking.md

 After warming up ccache by building once, then doing a `make clean` and building again, my runtime drops from 30s to less than 5s.
 Incremental compiles are even faster.
-Now that's a nice improvement!

 ### The gold linker (#gold-linker)